robwierzbowski/jekyll-image-tag/readme.md

 ## Managing Generated Images

-Jekyll Img Tag creates resized versions of your images when you build the site.
+Jekyll Image Tag creates resized versions of your images when you build the site.
 It uses a smart caching system to speed up site compilation, and re-uses images as much as possible.

 Try to use a base image that is larger than the largest resized image you need.
-Jekyll Img Tag will warn you if a base image is too small, and won't upscale images.
+Jekyll Image Tag will warn you if a base image is too small, and won't upscale images.

 By specifying a `source` directory that is ignored by Jekyll you can prevent huge base images from being copied to the compiled site.
 For example, `source: assets/images/_fullsize` and `output: generated` will result in a compiled site that contains resized images but not the originals.